oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 </details>

-The `deploy.sh` script just does a sequence of commands to apply the deployment configuration files, for example `kubectl apply -f zipkin-deployment.yaml --record=true` You could of course issues these commands by hand if you liked, but we're using a script here to save typo probems, and also because it's good practice to scritp this type of thing, so tyou know **exactly** the command that was run - which can be useful if you need to **exactly** reproduce it !
+The `deploy.sh` script just does a sequence of commands to apply the deployment configuration files, for example `kubectl apply -f zipkin-deployment.yaml --record=true` You could of course issues these commands by hand if you liked, but we're using a script here to save typo probems, and also because it's good practice to scritp this type of thing, so you know **exactly** the command that was run - which can be useful if you need to **exactly** reproduce it (which of course in a production environment you would!)

 - Now run the deploy.sh script
   -  `bash deploy.sh`